rummyfairplaydesk.com Latest Edition

 Sample Source:

-Rummy Declaration Rules: How to Declare and Avoid Penalties To successfully declare in Indian 13-card rummy, you must organize all 13 cards into valid gro…
+Rummy Declaration Rules: How to Declare and Avoid Invalid Hands To successfully declare in Indian Rummy, you must organize all 13 cards into valid sequenc…

-Rummy Declaration Rules: How to Declare and Avoid Penalties To successfully declare in Indian 13-card rummy, you must organize all 13 cards into valid gro…
+Rummy Declaration Rules: How to Declare and Avoid Invalid Hands To successfully declare in Indian Rummy, you must organize all 13 cards into valid sequenc…

-To successfully declare in Indian 13-card rummy, you must organize all 13 cards into valid groups, including at least two sequences, one of which must be a Pure Sequence (three or more consecutive cards of the same suit without a Joker).
+To successfully declare in Indian Rummy, you must organize all 13 cards into valid sequences and sets.
+The absolute requirement is at least two sequences, one of which must be a Pure Sequence (three or more consecutive cards of the same suit without a Joker).

 Step 1: Secure the Pure Sequence